Naccio/CloudsJS/README.md

 To add a cloud to the canvas managed by the instance, you can call the `add` method exposed by it.
 This works as the `createCloud` function, meaning that it needs position, dimensions, granularity and color, but, in addition, it also needs a **speed**, expressed in **pixels per second**.

-In the followng example, a cloud is created off-screen, so when the animation is run, it will enter from the left and move across the screen towards the right.
+In the following example, a cloud is created off-screen, so when the animation is run, it will enter from the left and move across the screen towards the right.
 Once the cloud exits the screen, it will **loop back on the opposite side**.

 ```
 clouds.add(-w * 3 / 4, h * 3 / 4, w * 3 / 4, h * 3 / 4, 30, { r: 230, g: 230, b: 230, a: 0.2 }, 110);